saisankargochhayat/katacoda-scenarios/thoth-provenance/app.md

           referencePolicy:
             type: "Source"
 ```
-And we use this under `build config` under line 26, stating our source repo to be -
+And we use this under BuildConfig under line 26, stating our source repo to be -
 ```
 git:
     uri: "https://github.com/thoth-station/s2i-example"
-    ref: "log-thoth"
+    ref: "log-thoth-broken"
 ```
-You could change this to point to your repo fork.
-Now that we have successfully setup the repo, and are using a thoth powered s2i image, let's explore some configuration options, that
+Now that we have successfully exlpored the repo, and are using a thoth powered s2i image, let's explore some configuration options, that
 thoth image provides out of box.